 Holy Trinity Episcopal School

 Holy Trinity Episcopal School is a private, coeducational school located in northeast Houston just inside Beltway 8.
 It was founded in 1994 by community members who saw and sought to meet the need for a private Episcopal school in that area.
 The past 20 years have seen it grow considerably.
-In 2005, it moved to its present location on a sprawling 50-acre campus on Lockwood Road.
+In 2005, it moved to its present location on a sprawling 45-acre campus on Lockwood Road.
 In 2009, it expanded to offer grades 9-12 in addition to PreK-8.
 Throughout this process of growth, the school has remained committed to its mission: “To prepare students for higher education and a meaningful life experience through a program emphasizing excellence, spiritual development, and social responsibility.”
+For the 2019 – 2020 school year, Holy Trinity serves 3-years old (3K) through 5th grade.

 From the outset, Holy Trinity Episcopal School has been affiliated with the Episcopal Diocese of Texas.
 The Episcopalian religious tradition is incorporated into school life at every level.
 In addition to a schoolwide weekly chapel service, students of each grade participate in 20-30 minutes of daily Bible study integrated into the classroom.
 Students in the Middle School also study spirituality in the classroom with a once-weekly religion class.
 Regardless of the school’s Episcopalian spiritual focus, however, it welcomes students of all faiths.